RaekwonDaChef/Insurance-ItemTracker/README.md

 # Insurance-ItemTracker

 This is a web app that I had created for personal use, to deal with a fire insurance claim related to an unfortunate fire at my residence.
 Was used to manage the non-restorable list of contents from within the residence, and the collection of money (replacement cost), to handle receipt submissions to the insurance company.

 ##### Front End:
      HTML5, SCSS (CSS3), JavaScript, jQuery, Bootstrap 4.4.1, Chart.js

 ##### Back End:
-     AJAX, JSON, PHP, MySQL DB
+     JSON, PHP, MySQL DB

-#### This project would be useful to people who have:
+#### This app would be useful to people who have:
 * An insurance claim and;
 * A large list (100+) of non-restorable or lost or "written-off" items and;
 * The insure policy entails paying the insured (you) an actual cash value, upfront, for lost items as well a recoverable amount that you can collect by providing a receipt for each item.